You cannot fill out this field

 SOLAR STATION Live is designed to connect to your inverter automatically, without any manual configuration.

-If SOLAR STATION Live does not find a compatible WiFi network, it will show a selection menu with supported inverter WiFi networks only.
-Your home WiFi networks are not listed here.
+If SOLAR STATION Live does not find a compatible WiFi network, it will show a selection menu with all available WiFi networks.
+Select your inverter's network.

 Select the correct inverter and enter the WiFi password if required.
 SOLAR STATION Live stores the password and reconnects automatically next time.